Wasapl/Fuel-VirtualBox-VBscripts/README.md

 - install latest version of VirtualBox for windows and install VirtualBox Extension Pack
 - download the official release (.iso) and place it under 'iso' directory
 - edit "./config.vbs"
-- run "cscript ./launch.sh". it will spin up master node and slave nodes.
+- run "cscript ./launch.vbs". it will spin up master node and slave nodes.

 If there are any errors, the script will report them and abort.

-If you want to change settings (number of OpenStack nodes, CPU, RAM, HDD), please refer to "config.sh".
+If you want to change settings (number of OpenStack nodes, CPU, RAM, HDD), please refer to "config.vbs".

+If you need only part of all scripted actions to be done comment unnecessary actions in "launch.vbs".
+For example you have already configured VirtualBox, network interfaces and installed master node.
+Only thing you need is to create slave nodes.
+Edit "launch.vbs" and comment lines:
+' Import ".\actions\clean-previous-installation.vbs"
+' Import ".\actions\create-interfaces.vbs"
+' Import ".\actions\master-node-create-and-install.vbs"
+Note.
+Do not comment line Import ".\actions\prepare-environment.vbs" Otherwise script will fail.

 Notes
  1. Windows Script Host have two script interpreters: "Wscript" for Window UI and "Cscript" for command line UI.
 Since scripts does a lot of output its beter to run it with Cscript interpreter.